Scripting

 If there are some additional functions that you like to help with what you want to do, you can extend the functionalities by importing some additional libraries.

 For some users, scripting in a proper IDE is a more preferred option.
-In v2, it is possible to link Visual Studio Code with Grid Studio.
-To do so, you would need to go under the Preferences section and under the Script Settings tab, you would need to let Grid Studio know where VS Code is installed.
+In Grid, it is possible to link Visual Studio Code with Grid Studio.

-Once this is done, then in any scripting object, you would find the VS Code icon at the top right corner.
+Once this is done, then in any scripting object, you would find the VS Code icon at the top right corner to edit your script inside VS Code.

-You can click on this to open the script inside VS Code.
 A temp file would be created and linked to the script object in your project.
 You can then directly edit inside VS Code and save that file, and see the changes are updated inside the corresponding script object in your project.

 Some Custom SP Functions